 Efforts Toward Enhancing EU Renewable Power

-Eurelectric is urging the new Commission to propose an Electrification Action Plan within its first 100 days, aiming for a 35% target by 2030 and introducing a clear electrification indicator in national energy and climate plans (NECPs) to monitor progress.
-Failure to act could jeopardize EU climate targets, lead to curtailment of renewable production, and slow investments in the energy transition sector.
+Eurelectric is urging the new Commission to propose an Electrification Action Plan within its first 100 days.
+This aims for a 35% target by 2030 and introducing a clear electrification indicator in national energy and climate plans (NECPs) to monitor progress.
+Failure to act could jeopardize EU climate targets; lead to curtailment of renewable production; and slow investments in the energy transition sector.

 Policymakers have made various efforts to enhance the European renewable power sector, including the recent implementation of the Net Zero Industry Act (NZIA) and the launch of the European Solar Academy at last month's Intersolar Europe event.

-The Electricity Data Platform (ELDA), powered by Eurelectric, serves as the industry benchmark for reliable electricity data, processing over 16 million data points annually from sources such as ENTSO-E and EU official statistics.
-The data is processed and validated by Eurelectric's intelligence team and industry experts, ensuring unmatched accuracy and timeliness.
+The Electricity Data Platform (ELDA) - powered by Eurelectric - serves as the industry benchmark for reliable electricity data, processing over 16 million data points annually from sources such as ENTSO-E and EU official statistics.
+The data is processed and validated by Eurelectric's intelligence team and industry experts, thereby ensuring unmatched accuracy and timeliness.

 The first half of 2024 saw Europe's renewable energy sector achieve a significant milestone, with solar and other renewables generating over half of the continent's electricity.
 Despite challenges in balancing supply with declining demand, continued policy efforts and investments signal a strong commitment to advancing clean energy.